Top 3 best open-back headphones in 2023:

 In case you’re on the verge of making such a decision, my article is here to help as it includes the reviews of some of the best open-back headphones available today.
 If you like what you’ve read so far, then I’d encourage you to keep reading!

-28 Best Open-Back Headphones in 2019: Detailed Reviews
+28 Best Open-Back Headphones In 2023: Detailed Reviews

 1. AKG K701 Open-Back Reference Class Stereo Headphones with Varimotion and Flat Wire Voice Coil Technology